vspvikram/AI-DocExplorer/README.md

 # AI-DocExplorer: AI-Enhanced Plug-and-Play RAG Document Explorer

-AI-DocExplorer is a flexible AI-powered chatbot framework designed to streamline the search, discovery and iteraction process within extensive document databases.
+AI-DocExplorer is a flexible AI-powered chatbot framework designed to streamline the search, discovery and interaction process within extensive document databases.
 By harnessing cutting-edge AI technologies, it offers a dynamic chat interface enabling users to delve into any subject matter with ease.
 The framework is uniquely crafted to understand queries contextually, drawing on a diverse range of insights gleaned from a comprehensive document corpus.
 We have demonstrated its adaptability using an example implementation on Quantum physics research document corpus.

 ## Customizable and Service-Agnostic Architecture